Paperwork When Buying a Car in IndianaPage Overview

 When buying a car in Indiana, you will have some paperwork to complete so that you can title and register the car in your name.

 If you're buying a car from a vehicle dealer, they'll complete the paperwork on your behalf.
 However, if you're buying a car from a private seller, you'll be responsible for the paperwork required by the Indiana Bureau of Motor Vehicles (BMV).

-When you buy a car from a private party, the seller should sign the title, then give it to you.
+When you buy a car from a private seller in IN, the seller should sign the Vehicle Title, then give it to you.

-- Proof of your insurance for the vehicle.
+- Proof of car insurance for the vehicle.

 - Verification of your Social Security number.